 A description of required reporting and who is responsible for generating the report is described below.

 At the completion of the first year of study, students not achieving the necessary minimum grade point average (3.0) required for good standing, will receive a letter from the Director of Graduate Studies detailing the student’s academic standing.
 In general this will be based on the student’s performance in the academic course work taken during the first year in the program (see Section M).
 If the student has not achieved the necessary minimum grade point average (3.0) required for good standing, in most instances the student will be placed on academic probation with specific performance expectations for the upcoming academic year spelled out in detail.
 In rare instances, if the student’s academic performance in the first year has been unusually weak, the student’s graduate program may be terminated.

 The Graduate School requires all graduate students beyond their initial year of study to file annually with the Director of Graduate Studies a written report that details their progress towards the PhD degree.
 For second year students in chemistry, this report can be the document that was submitted as part of the preliminary examination during the spring semester.
 At the completion of the second year of study, each student will receive a letter from the Director of Graduate Studies that summarizes the results of the preliminary examination and makes note of any specific recommendations from the student’s PhD committee.

 All chemistry graduate students in their third year of study and beyond are required to submit an annual progress report, guidelines for the preparation of which are presented below.
 This report serves as the basis for the department’s annual review of the professional progress of its advanced graduate students.
-By May 20, each student should submit copies of this report to his/her research advisor and to the other members of the PhD supervisory committee, with one additional copy being submitted to the DGS office.
-By May 20, the DGS is required to certify to the Graduate School that all reports from advanced chemistry students have been received.
+By end of April, each student should submit copies of this report to his/her research advisor and to the other members of the PhD supervisory committee, with one additional copy being submitted to the DGS office.
+By early May, the DGS is required to certify to the Graduate School that all reports from advanced chemistry students have been received.

 The annual progress report should normally be no more than two pages in length, and should include: